Home » Cocktails » Easy Champagne Punch For a Crowd

 More punch recipes

-Although this champagne punch is extra delicious, here are a few more punch recipes to check out!
+Although this easy champagne punch is extra delicious, here are a few more punch recipes to check out!
 Whether you’re hosting a party, spending a lazy day at home or looking for something to serve for brunch, you’ll love these easy drink ideas.

 • We Rum This Punch – I created this Rum Punch for a cocktail contest and fell in love with it.
 It does have a few steps (like making a cinnamon vanilla simple syrup) but the end product is outstanding!